worzy/Soviet-Flatulence-Roundup/README.md

 # HTML5 Game Jam with CraftyJS

+This is a starter pack for RPG games that allows you to import animated sprites from the [https://github.com/mozilla/BrowserQuest/](BrowserQuest project).

-To run this project, run `python -m SimpleHTTPServer` and navigate to [http://localhost:8000](http://localhost:8000)
+To run this project, open index.html in a web browser.

+Alternatively you can execute the run-server.sh script and navigate to [http://localhost:8000](http://localhost:8000)  (Requires Python and bash)

+Open sourced as part of the Mozilla Festival 2012's session 'HTML5 Mash Up with Mind Candy' For the slides to that sessions see [http://www.rvl.io/markltbaker/mashupwithmindcandy]